 In this viewpoint for the Future Markets Consultation, submitted by Italian civil servant Marco Senatore, a proposal is made to create a non-monetary market for moral, organisational and cultural values, that would contribute to a deep renewal of economics and foster a deeper sense of community.

-The recording of our live cast on the effects of contemporary capitalism on everyday life (12 October) with sociologist Isabella Ferrera & economist Josh Ryan-Collins is now available.
-The interview with Ferreras and the interview with Ryan-Collins, part of the episode, are also available as separate videos.
+The recording of our live cast on whether a different market economy can work in practice (16 November) with economist Luigi Zingales and economic refomer Christian Felber is now available.
+The interview with Zingales and the interview with Felber, part of the episode, are also available as separate videos.

 Every episode of the online dialogues between visionary economists, organized as part of the Consultation, starts off with a personal reflection by one of the members of the Consultation’s Think Tank of Young Economists.
-This is the reflection of Kees Buitendijk at the start of the dialogue ‘The Effects of Contemporary Capitalism on Everyday Life’ (12 October).
+This is the reflection of Sam de Muijnck at the start of the dialogue ‘The New Corporate Power Concentrations‘ (9 November).